Paterno (film): Plot

 Paterno's wife Sue and their adult children, including assistant coach Jay and lawyer Scott, are horrified by the accusations against Sandusky.
 They want to help the elderly Paterno but do not understand why he continues to prepare for the upcoming game against Nebraska instead of reading the presentment.
 As reporters besiege Paterno's home, the coach tells his family that when a distraught Mike McQueary told him in 2001 about seeing Sandusky sexually assaulting a young boy in the men's shower room on campus, he did his legal duty by telling Curley and Schultz.
 Paterno says that Sandusky's The Second Mile charity helped many children.
 Mary Kay Paterno asks her father why he waited two days to report McQueary's account—"You hear about someone diddling my kids?
 Don't wait the weekend!"—and whether he followed up on his report.

 Penn State students gather at Paterno's home to support the coach, who announces that he will resign as head coach after the football season.
 John Surma and others on the university board of trustees, however, force Spanier to resign and fire Paterno during a phone call.
 Ganim reports on a riot by students who denounce the media and cheer for Paterno.
 Sue and Joe Paterno discuss a Sugar Bowl during the 1970s, at which Sandusky played with their young children at a hotel pool while Paterno was preparing for the game.
 She presumes that her husband would not have let Sandusky do so had he known that he was a pedophile; he tells her, "I was working.
 I wasn't focused on the goddamn pool."
 That night, however, he has a nightmare about the memory.
 Not on the sidelines for the first time since 1965, Paterno watches on television as Nebraska defeats Penn State.

-Paterno is diagnosed with fatal lung cancer.
-Driving past the stadium after the MRI, he sees people next to the statue arguing about Paterno's legacy.
+Paterno is diagnosed with terminal lung cancer.
+Driving past the stadium after undergoing an MRI, he sees people next to the statue arguing about his legacy.
 Another alleged victim tells Ganim that he told Paterno that Sandusky abused him in 1976.